mdrake0/mysite/content/fixed/bookshelf.md

 - _Circe_, Madeline Miller
 - _Start Small, Stay Small: A Developer's Guide to Launching a Startup_, Rob Walling
+- _The Lathe of Heaven_, Ursula Le Guin

 ### Finished and Don't Recommend